Text Editor Architecture (Current Implementation + CodeEditor Roadmap)

 • extent based on text + wrap mode

-• offsets updated by caret movement, wheel scrolling, or scrollbars
+• offsets updated by caret movement, or by hosting scroll viewers / scrollbars

 ScrollModel.ScrollToMakeVisible(...) is used to keep the caret visible.